 They are even a great choice for pre-cooking foods for seniors who need to puree their food.
 Especially ones who are still somewhat independent and live alone.
 Cans of food can be opened easily and heated up quickly for safe meals.

 Choosing the right microwave will also help the elderly fix their meals more safely.
 They are much less likely to burn their food in a microwave.
 Fires, while possible, are also not as likely to happen with a microwave.
 Choosing a good, safe microwave oven for the senior in your life will bring peace of mind.

-Buying Guide: Simple Microwave for Elderly Seniors
+Buying Guide: Simple Microwaves for Elderly Seniors

 The best microwave oven for seniors is one that is simple to use, safe to operate, and easy to clean.
 But what exactly makes a microwave oven simple?